gegeismeisme/gg-hanzibishun/docs/privacy-policy.md

 ---

-By installing or using Hanzi Stroke Order you agree to this policy.
+By installing or using Hanzi Dictionary & Strokes you agree to this policy.
 If you disagree, uninstall the App or clear its data.